 In 2020, OpenAI released with much fanfare its latest family of general-purpose large-scale language models called GPT-3, which stands for “Generative Pre-trained Transformer 3.”
 Transformers represent a fairly recent breakthrough in Artificial Intelligence.
 They learn new tasks with impressive speed, by simply reading a prompt and looking at a very limited number of examples.
 They can also receive additional training with an ad-hoc dataset (fine-tuning), improving latency and accuracy.
 We say, for that reason, that GPT-3 and comparable transformers are few-shot learners.

-OpenAI claims that the models have been pre-trained on a record number of 175 billion parameters, the majority of which are English documents presumably taken from the internet.
+OpenAI claims that GPT-3 contains a record number of 175 billion parameters, having been trained on more than 570gb of text, the majority of which are English documents presumably taken from the internet.
 Because of its sheer size, GPT-3 has set a new standard in this domain, executing out of the box diverse tasks with troubling realism.
 It writes plausible opinion pieces, it interacts with humans on chat rooms, answers to emails, summarizes texts, translates documents, explains jargon, etc.